prasunjit/SpringApplications/README.md

 Adds an explicit link that the user has to click to login.
 Followed this tutorial from Spring guide. https://spring.io/guides/tutorials/spring-boot-oauth2/

 ##ecommercestore
-This is primarily a reference/tutorial website which shows how a spring/Hibernate/MongoDB/AngularJS/Bootstrap is wired to built a moden enterprise web application
+This is primarily a reference/tutorial website which shows how a spring/Hibernate/MongoDB/AngularJS/Bootstrap is wired to built a moden enterprise web application.
-Technologies used
+Technologies used.

 *Spring 4.0
 *Hibernate
 *Hibernate OGM